top of page

 Dividends

 Dividends are the last thing which should be take when accounting for everything in the right order.
 They indicate if a business is truly profitable.
 Dividends are taxed at a lower rate than pay, so accountants cast the figures, so you take a low pay and higher dividends, the problem with this is that you think you are more profitable than you are, and you cannot substitute other people into your role, as the pay is not at a market rate.
-To avoid this, you need a set management accounts which have been recast to show the adjustments made by your accountant to get a true picture.
+To avoid this, you need a set management accounts which have been recast to show the adjustments made by your accountant to at a true picture.

 The recast accounts

 The recast accounts can be used to calculate the mark up required on each project to cover the expected overhead going forward, given your forecasted income.
 They will give you your break-even costs when estimating to which you can add the desired profit to arrive at the tender price.
-If the accountant you initially engaged when you started the business is not willing to help to structure the accounts correctly and persists with total income and expenditure, without considering the projects then it is probably time to find one who understands the construction sector.
+If the accountant you initially engaged when you started the business is not will to help to structure the accounts correctly and persists with total income and expenditure, without considering the projects then it is probably time to find one who understands the construction sector.

 Conclusion

-196 views0 comments
+206 views0 comments

 Recent Posts